itsToggle/plex_debrid/README.md

   7. You can mount your newly created remote by running the command 'rclone cmount your-remote: X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
   8. You've successfuly created a virtual drive of your debrid service!

+  *You can run rclone as a background service by adding the mounting tag '--no-console' (Windows) or '--deamon' (Linux, Mac, etc)*

   **Mounting with official rclone software (WebDav)**

   1. Install the official rclone software: https://github.com/rclone/rclone or my fork: https://github.com/itsToggle/rclone_rd